B1-B2 Visa For USA – Complete Guide

 Each matter is evaluated separately and accorded all legal considerations.

 If privacy is of concern, the petitioner can take the documents to the United States Embassy/Consulate in a sealed envelope.
-The U.S. Embassy will maintain the confidentiality of this information and will not make it available to anyone.

-• Current evidence of income, tax payments, ownership of property, or financial assets
+• Current evidence of income, tax payments, ownership of property, or financial assets.

-• Your travel itinerary and/or other details regarding your vacation
+• Your travel itinerary and/or other details regarding your vacation.

-• A letter from your employer describing your job, salary, length of employment, any approved time off, and, if applicable, the purpose of your U.S. trip
+• A letter from your employer describing your job, salary, length of employment, any approved time off, and, if applicable, the purpose of your U.S. trip.

-• Criminal/court documents reference any arrest or conviction, regardless of whether the term was served or the individual was later pardoned
+• Criminal/court documents reference any arrest or conviction, regardless of whether the term was served or the individual was later pardoned.

 Depending on your travel goal, you should also consider carrying the following: